c0der-aryan/AI-poker-bot/README.md

 🚀 The project demonstrates technical prowess and opens new AI applications in gaming and decision-making.

-Team Members: User, Mouleek, Ashish, Sarthak
+Team Members: Mouleek, Aryan, Ashish, Sarthak

 Achievement: Secured the second position in the AI Poker Bot competition.